-Rick Gilmore is Associate Professor of Psychology at The Pennsylvania State University.
-He studies the development of visual perception in infants, children, and adults using behavioral, neural imaging, and computational methods, as described more fully on his lab website.
-He co-founded and co-directs the Databrary.org data library, co-founded the Penn State Social, Life, & Engineering Sciences Imaging Center (SLEIC), and advocates for more open, transparent, and reproducible scientific practices, especially in psychology and neuroscience.
+Rick Gilmore is Professor of Psychology at The Pennsylvania State University.
+He studies the development of visual perception in infants, children, and adults using behavioral, neural imaging, and computational methods.
+These are described more fully on his lab website.
+He co-founded and co-directs the Databrary.org data library, co-founded the Penn State Social, Life, & Engineering Sciences Imaging Center (SLEIC), directs the Open Data and Developmental Science (ODDS) initiative through the Penn State Child Study Center, and advocates for more open, transparent, and reproducible scientific practices, especially in psychology and neuroscience.

 Carnegie Mellon University